 Create a New Data Connection to Dropbox

-To create a new data connection first navigate to Algorithmia’s Data Portal where you’ll notice there is a panel that says ‘Add New Data Source’:
+To create a new data connection first navigate to Algorithmia’s Data Portal where you’ll notice there is a drop down that says ‘Connect New Data Source’ where you’ll see the options:

 Configure a Data Source